2026 Board Report

 Here’s the link to our 3-year strategic objectives (2025-2027)

-How we’re continuing to build financial stability with entrepreneurs in 2025
+How we’re continuing to build financial stability with entrepreneurs in 2026

-deploying $1.8M of our NSBCI programming with the Navajo Nation.
+• deploying $6M of our NSBCI programming with the Navajo Nation.

-How we are working to diversify economies in 2025
+How we are working to diversify economies in 2026

-Raising $1,500,000 to expand our campus in Tuba City in Winter 2025
+• Raising $1,500,000 to expand our campus in Tuba City

-Finalizing a focus for Change Labs policy & advocacy work by mapping documented business challenges to what creates the most impact for Navajo businesses with what is feasible for Change Labs to tackle.
+• Finalizing a focus for Change Labs policy & advocacy work by mapping documented business challenges to what creates the most impact for Navajo businesses with what is feasible for Change Labs to tackle.

-Identify the ways that entrepreneurs have developed “workaround solutions” to common business challenges.
+• Identify the ways that entrepreneurs have developed “workaround solutions” to common business challenges

-How we are working to fill market gaps in 2025
+How we are working to fill market gaps in 2026

-Researching the physical and financial capital needs of Native entrepreneurs in our region to explore how Change Labs can fill gaps and keep businesses on the reservation.
+• Researching the physical and financial capital needs of Native entrepreneurs in our region to explore how Change Labs can fill gaps and keep businesses on the reservation.

-Exploring partnerships with tribal enterprises to serve Native businesses in need of strategic support to secure contracts
+• Exploring partnerships with tribal enterprises to serve Native businesses in need of strategic support to secure contracts

-Studying what makes strategic sense for Change Labs to continue redeploying any funds we secure from our NSBCI deployment.
+• Studying what makes strategic sense for Change Labs to continue redeploying any funds we secure from our NSBCI deployment.